YuvalShaul/kubernetes/labs/k8s-VirtualBox/A-build/2-network-lab/README.md

 ## IP addresses

+- Run your single machine
-- Run all nodes, then configure static IP addresses for control and workers.
+- Configure a static IP address:
-- (use **right-ctrl** to from the mouse capture of the virtual machine window)
+- (use **right-ctrl** to exit from the mouse capture of the virtual machine window)
-  - sudo vi /etc/sysconfig/network-scripts/  (--> press tab again to see your interface configuration file)
+- Make sure that the machine settings in VirtualBox are correct:
+  - Adapter 1 is enabled and is attached to **NAT Network**
+  - The Nat Network name is correct (there should onle be 1 option)
+  - Click on **Advanced** and make sure that **Cable Connected** is checked.
+- Learn how your single network interface is called:
+**ip a sh**
+- Edit your networking parameters.
+Create the file name from the interface name:
+  - **sudo vi /etc/sysconfig/network-scripts/ifcfg-\<if name\>**
     - BOOTPROTO=static
+    - IPADDR=192.168.122.x
-  - IPADDR=192.168.122.x (where x is 11,12,13 for k8s-a, k8s-b, k8s-c, 10 for k8s-control, 100 for the host)
+    (where x is 11,12,13 for k8s-a, k8s-b, k8s-c, 10 for k8s-control, 100 for the host)
-  - NETMASK=255.255.255.0
+    - PREFIX=24
     - GATEWAY=192.168.122.1
   - restart your machines

+## Add a user
+- Add a **osboxes** user and add it to the **wheel** group, so that it is a super-user:
+**useradd -G wheel osboxes**
+- Set a password for the new user (while you are still in root):
+**passwd osboxes**
+(you'll be required to type the password twice)

+## Clone Machines

+- Clone it carefully in VirtualBox - to create 3 workers nodes and one control node:
+  - **Clone when machine is not working**
+  - right-click clone
+  - Rename your new machine (k8s-control, k8s-a, k8s-b, k8s-b)
+  - create new MAC addresses
+  - Full clone !!!
+- Configure 2 or more CPUs for your control node machine( settings/system).
+- Configure networking for your machines (note the required IP addresses)
+- Make sure your new machines can work

+## End Results

+- You should have:
+  - a VirtualBox installation
+  - 3 kubernetes worker machines: k8s-a, k8s-b, k8s-c
+  - 1 kubernetes control machine: k8s-control
+  - 1 host machine
+- We'll handle networking at the next lab.

 ## Connect host to control and workers